Richard Berry (musician): Death

 In February 1996, Berry performed for the final time, reuniting with the Pharaohs and the Dreamers for a benefit concert in Long Beach, California.
-His health declined shortly after this, and he died of heart failure in 1997.
+His health declined shortly afterward, and he died of heart failure on January 23, 1997.
 He was interred in the Inglewood Park Cemetery in Inglewood, California.

-Songwriting legacy
+Musical legacy

-"Louie Louie" is the most recorded rock song of all time, and was ranked at No. 54 on Rolling Stone magazine's "The 500 Greatest Songs of All Time".
+"Louie Louie" is the most recorded rock song of all time, and in 2003 was ranked at No. 54 on Rolling Stone magazine's "The 500 Greatest Songs of All Time".

+In 2024, the Northeast Louisiana Music Trail placed a commemorative marker in his honor at the Locust Hill Baptist Church in Extension, Louisiana.

 Personal life

 Berry married Dorothy Adams, a girl with whom he attended high school, in 1957, and they had two children, Pam and Marcel.
 They divorced in 1968.
 Dorothy pursued a music career, recording for Garpax Records, Challenge Records, Little Star Records and Tangerine.
 She was a Raelette for Ray Charles until the early 1980s.

 Berry had six children in total, Pamela, Richard Marcel, Stephani, Karen, Linda and Christy.
 Christy, who was born in 1969, handled his career in his later years.
 Marcel played bass on stage with his father in the 1980s.